-(1) Cohesive Soil.
-Bearing capacity of cohesive soil is proportional to soil cohesion c if the effective friction angle φ' is zero.

-(2) Cohesionless Soil.
-Bearing capacity of cohesionless soil and mixed "c- φ " soils increases nonlinearly with increases in the effective friction angle.

-(1) Cohesive Soil.
-The ultimate bearing capacity of cohesive soil of infinite depth and constant shear strength is independent of foundation width because c'abc'/B, Figure 1-3a, is constant.

-(2) Cohesionless Soil.
+- (1) Cohesive Soil.
+Bearing capacity of cohesive soil is proportional to soil cohesion c if the effective friction angle φ' is zero. - (2) Cohesionless Soil.
+Bearing capacity of cohesionless soil and mixed " $c-\phi$ " soils increases nonlinearly with increases in the effective friction angle. - b.
+Foundation Width.
+Foundation width influences ultimate bearing capacity in cohesionless soil.
+Foundation width also influences settlement, which is important in determining design loads.
+The theory of elasticity shows that, for an ideal soil whose properties do not change with stress level, settlement is proportional to foundation width. - (1) Cohesive Soil.
+The ultimate bearing capacity of cohesive soil of infinite depth and constant shear strength is independent of foundation width because c' abc'/B, Figure 1-3a, is constant. - (2) Cohesionless Soil.
 The ultimate bearing capacity of a footing placed at the surface of a cohesionless soil where soil shear strength largely depends on internal friction is directly proportional to the width of the bearing area.

-c.
+- c.
 Foundation Depth.
 Bearing capacity, particularly that of cohesionless soil, increases with foundation depth if the soil is uniform.
-Bearing capacity is reduced if the foundation is carried down to a weak stratum.

-(1) The bearing capacity of larger footings with a slip path that intersects a rigid stratum will be greater than that of a smaller footing with a slip path that does not intersect a deeper rigid stratum, Figure 1-3.

-(2) Foundations placed at depths where the structural weight equals the weight of displaced soil usually assures adequate bearing capacity and only recompression settlement.
-Exceptions include structures supported by underconsolidated soil and collapsible soil subject to wetting.
+Bearing capacity is reduced if the foundation is carried down to a weak stratum. - (1) The bearing capacity of larger footings with a slip path that intersects a rigid stratum will be greater than that of a smaller footing with a slip path that does not intersect a deeper rigid stratum, Figure 1-3. - (2) Foundations placed at depths where the structural weight equals the weight of displaced soil usually assures adequate bearing capacity and only recompression settlement.
+Exceptions include structures supported by underconsolidated soil and collapsible soil subject to wetting. - d.

-d.
 Soil Weight and Surcharge.
 Subsurface and surcharge soil weights contribute to bearing capacity as given in Equation 1-1.
 The depth to the water table influences the subsurface and surcharge soil weights, Figure 1-6.
 Water table depth can vary significantly with time.